m-a-99/ecommerce/README.md

-this is a market project made by nextjs ,tailwindcss , nodejs ,expressjs ,mongodb and strip .
+this is a market project made by nextjs ,tailwindcss , nodejs ,expressjs ,mongodb and stripe .

 ## > home page